h3abionet/h3agwas/README.md

 This section illustrates how to run the pipeline on a small sample data file with default parameters.
-For real runs, the data to be analysed and the various parameters to be used are specified in the _nextflow.config_ file.
+For real runs, the data to be analysed and the various parameters to be used are specified in the _nextflow.config_ files in assoc, qc and call2plink folder.
 The details will be explained in another section.

 If you have downloaded the software using Git, you can find the sample data in the directory.
 Otherwise you can download the files from http://www.bioinf.wits.ac.za/gwas/sample.sip and unzip